-Each time you get your home valued, the figure you’re given remains valid for three months.
+Each time you get your home valued, the figure you’re given remains valid for a set period of time, usually three or four months.
 If you disagree with the valuation you’re given, you can query this with the surveyor who provided the valuation.

 What if I have made home improvements which I feel may have increased the value of my home?